 There are four common stages within the Scrum methodology:

-The waterfall model of project management is a linear form of project management in which each step of the project is dependent on the previous step.
+Waterfall project management is a linear form of project management in which each step of the project is dependent on the previous step.
 The waterfall model often involves a large amount of planning before the execution begins to ensure that all dependencies are accounted for.
 The waterfall model is often visualized in a Gantt chart.

 As you dive into project management, you’ll encounter a range of acronyms, including: